Special Programs for Undergraduates

 School of Visual Arts

-The BFA/MA Program is possible for serious, focused, and organized undergraduate students to combine the Bachelor of Fine Arts, majoring in a studio area (painting, printmaking, sculpture, or graphic design), with the Master of Arts in Studio Teaching, completing both degrees in five years.
+The BFA/MA Program enables serious, focused, and organized undergraduate students to combine the Bachelor of Fine Arts, majoring in a studio area (painting, printmaking, sculpture, or graphic design), with the Master of Arts in Art Education with Initial License, completing both degrees in five years.
 Students who choose this option have the advantage of an exceptionally strong studio background, as well as a Master of Arts degree that includes all requirements for Massachusetts teaching certification.
-For more information, contact Jeanette Guillemin, assistant director, School of Visual Arts.
+For more information, contact Beth Zerega, Assistant Director for Administration, School of Visual Arts.

 School of Music